CosmWasm/book/src/basics/good-practices.md

 # Good practices

-All the relevant basics are covered.
-Now let's talk about some good practices.
+All the relevant basics have been covered, so now let's talk about some good practices.

 ## JSON renaming

-Due to Rust style, all our message variants are spelled in a [camel-case](https://en.wikipedia.org/wiki/CamelCase).
-It is standard practice, but it has a drawback - all messages are serialized and deserialized by serde using those variant names.
-The problem is that it is more common to use [snake cases](https://en.wikipedia.org/wiki/Snake_case) for field names in the JSON world.
-Hopefully, there is an effortless way to tell serde, to change the names casing for serialization purposes.
+Due to Rust style, all our message variants are spelled using [camel-case](https://en.wikipedia.org/wiki/CamelCase).
+This is standard practice, but it has a drawback since all messages are serialized and deserialized by serde using those variant names.
+The problem is that in the JSON world it is more common to use [snake cases](https://en.wikipedia.org/wiki/Snake_case) for field names.
+Thankfully, there is an effortless way to tell serde to change the names casing for serialization purposes.
 Let's update our messages with a `#[serde]`
 attribute: